Lettuce Library based Redis Cluster Development vector

 nettyCustomizer

-To apply the Netty Epoll option in Lettuce, the NettyCustomizer interface must be implemented, and the Epoll option must be set in the internal method.
-The availability of Epoll can be checked with the EpollProvider.isAvailable method.
+To apply the Netty Epoll option in Lettuce, you need the NettyCustomizer interface.
+Implement it and set the Epoll option in the internal method.
+Whether Epoll is applied You can check with the EpollProvider.isAvailable method.

 ClientResources clientResource = ClientResources.builder().nettyCustomizer(new